imr-framework/minTE/CONTRIBUTING.md

 Institution : (your university/research facility)
 Version : 1.0.0
 ```
-Note that "Version" refers to the Virtual Scanner release you developed your code on.
+Note that "Version" refers to the release you developed your code on.
 You can add more fields if needed.

 **Documenting source code**